 - After the end of Roman rule in 410 and a short-lived decline, London experienced a gradual revival under the Anglo-Saxons, as well as the Norsemen, and emerged as a great medieval trading city, eventually replacing Winchester as the royal capital of England.
 This paramount status for London was confirmed when William the Conqueror, a Norman, built the Tower of London after the conquest in 1066 and was crowned King of England in Westminster.

 I’ve stayed at a few budget hotels like Premier Inn, Travelodge and Via Limehouse hostel.
 All were very comfortable, though the Travelodge near Wembley was right next to the train mainline.
-Lucky I was getting up early anyway, i needn’t have used an alarm.
+Lucky I was getting up early anyway, I needn’t have used an alarm.
+The Club Quarters Hotel in Central London was actually very good and a reasonable price, plus free breakfast and water refills.

 - Hotels, start around £60 ($77 USD) for budget and then upward to four figures for all the glitz and glam per night.